slashd-analytics/wire/README.md

 To implement such syncing capability, your component needs to implement some methods of the library, that are:

-- `SlashdWire.add` to add a component into the library
+- `SlashdWire.add` to add a the instance into the broadcaster
 - `SlashdWire.send` to send a specific event with payload in broadcast
 - `SlashdWire.on` to subscribe a specific event in order to receive a payload